ethereum/EIPs/EIPS/eip-vnft.md

 **_Merge:_**

-Several tokes with same SLOT can be merged together using `merge(uint256[] calldata tokenIds, uint256 targetTokenId); `, the targetTokenId can be one of the merged tokens, in this situation, other tokens are merged into this one, rather than generating a new token.
+Several tokes with same SLOT can be merged together using `merge(uint256[] calldata tokenIds, uint256 targetTokenId); ` the targetTokenId should already exist, and cannot be one of the merged tokens.
+After merging, the target token owns all the units from merged tokens, and merged tokens will be burned.

 **_Split:_**

-One token can be splt into several tokens, using`split(uint256 tokenId, uint256[] calldata units) returns (uint256[] memory newTokenIds);`, this will result in several newly generated tokens, with each contains units equal to the parameter.
+One token can be splt into several tokens, using`split(uint256 tokenId, uint256[] calldata units) returns (uint256[] memory newTokenIds);` this will result in several newly generated tokens, with each contains units equal to the parameter.